What Is Lateral Movement?

 Lateral movement can spawn many kinds of cyber attacks, including:

-- Ransomware: Lateral movement is essential in a ransomware attack, as it’s the primary method for a threat actor to gain access to more systems, servers, and devices, ensuring their ransom attack fully cripples the organisation they’re attacking.
+- Ransomware: Lateral movement is essential in a ransomware attack, as it’s the primary method for a threat actor to gain access to more systems, servers, and devices, ensuring their ransom attack fully cripples the organization they’re attacking.

 - Botnet: Just as in ransomware, lateral movement is an excellent method for a threat actor to build a network of bot-compromised machines that can be controlled and used to launch massive attacks.